tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-multisig.md

 In the Evernode developer kit, a single command does the cluster creation and the deployment.
 You need to do the following preparations before same as you did in ["Acquire an instance"](./deploy-single.md#acquire-an-instance)

-- First you need to have a tenant Xahau account with EVRs for the tenant.
+- First, you need to have a tenant Xahau account with EVRs for the tenant.
 For the Evernode testnet, you can generate an account with 6000 EVRs using the [test account generator](../../../assets/test-account-generator.zip).

-Same as cluster deployment, follow the [1-5] steps in cluster deployment [tutorial](deploy-cluster.md#deploy-smart-contract)
+Same as cluster deployment, follow the [1-5] steps in the cluster deployment [tutorial](deploy-cluster.md#deploy-smart-contract)

-6. Now you are ready to deploy the smart contract to an Evernode cluster.
+1. Now you are ready to deploy the smart contract to an Evernode cluster.
-   - Let's create a 5 node cluster.
-Run following command to create the cluster.
+   - Let's create a 3-node cluster.
+Run the following command to create the cluster.
      ```bash
      evdevkit cluster-create 3 $HOME/contract /usr/bin/node $HOME/hosts.txt -a index.js --signer-count 3
      ```